What is differential geometry: curves and surfaces: Remarks

 \section{Remarks}

-Note that Bernstein's theorem and the lemma in its proof do not hold for nonstrictly saddle surfaces; counterexamples can be found among infinite cylinders over smooth regular curves.
-In fact it can be shown that these are the only counterexamples; a proof is based on the same idea, but it is much more technical.
+Bernstein's theorem and the lemma in its proof do not hold for nonstrictly saddle surfaces; counterexamples can be found among cylindrical surfaces over smooth curves; see the end of \ref{sec:shape}.
+In fact, it can be shown that these are the only counterexamples; a proof is based on the same idea, but it is more technical.

 By \ref{prop:hat}, saddle surfaces can be defined as smooth surfaces without hats.
 This definition can be used for arbitrary surfaces, not necessarily smooth.
-Some results, for example Bernshtein's characterization of saddle graphs can be extended to generalized saddle surfaces, but this class of surfaces is far from being understood; see \cite[Chapter 4]{alexander-kapovitch-petrunin2019} and the references therein.
+Some results, for example, the characterization of saddle graphs, can be extended to these generalized saddle surfaces.
+However, this class of surfaces is far from being understood; see \cite[Chapter 4]{alexander-kapovitch-petrunin2019} and the references therein.